Oscar-Ryley/DurHack-23/README.md

 ## Durhack challenges we are aiming for

 ### Hackiest Hack
+Can't promise overengineered, but the project will be on strings!

 ### Most Creative Use of Github
 Creative use of Github is best exemplified when it is used properly.
 We seek to attain this by working collaboratively,